 Irana Ji An

-‘I am a full-time yoga teacher and yoga teacher’s mentor.
+‘I am a full-time yoga teacher .
 My yoga practice radically changed the way I understood and related to myself.
 It taught me that true power, strength, and success comes only as a result of a life lived in balance.
-I believe that introducing more people to the deeply healing benefits of yoga has the power to completely transform our world.
-I believe the best way to get more people practicing (mindful, therapeutic) yoga is to raise the bar of professionalism for yoga teachers.’
+I believe that introducing more people to the deeply healing benefits of yoga has the power to completely transform our world ‘

 Anasa is the Greek word that means Breath : like the breath of life revealed by lord Shiva.

 I have been teaching for a number of years and I feel a great joy in seeing practitioners heal and transform themselves and their lives through the practice.
-For me as a teacher it is important to pass the essence of Yoga as sacred movement and the sense of integrity and self acceptance.
-We come to the mat to acknowledge that we are ok as we are and where we are and accept our life as it is right now; And when we begin to feel this acceptance, a great sense of freedom begins to occur, not just in our bodies but in our mind and our heart as well.
+For me as a teacher it is important to pass the essence of Yoga as sacred movement and the sense of integrity and presence.
+We come to the mat to acknowledge who and where we are and accept our life as it is right now; when we begin to feel this acceptance and take responsibility, a great sense of freedom begins to occur, not just in our bodies but in our mind and our heart as well.

-As we move on,through a disciplined practicing, we begin to gratefully accept reality, life and all other beings with love and compassion.Yoga translates to union of all as one . between the body, the mind and our emotional self- and when we link these together through our Breath and Asana in Vinyasa yoga we creatively enter a greater clarity, we celebrate life, we embody Shakti our creative life force- and we experience a deeper state of awareness and presence.
+As we move on,through a disciplined practice, we begin to gratefully accept reality, life and all other beings with love and compassion.Yoga translates to union of all as one . between the body, the mind and our emotional self- and everything that is.
+When we link these together through our Breath and Asana in Vinyasa yoga we creatively enter a greater clarity, we celebrate life, we embody Shakti our creative life force- and we experience a deeper state of awareness and presence.

 Do not dwell in the past, do not dream of the future, concentrate the mind in the present moment.